 Space Battle simulation game

-24-style Multi angled cameras (in a couple of rooms only)
+24-style Multi angled cameras (in a couple of

 A short switch-playing with another character